 Just cut a 4” to 6” inches long node and apply a small amount of rooting hormone on it.

 Plant the cutting in a large pot of well-drained potting soil.

 Cover the pot with plastic for a few days, ensuring the soil is moist.

 After a few weeks, new roots will spring up from your new lemon lime dracaena plant.

 Dracaena Warneckii Lemon Lime Pests and Diseases

 These indoor house plants get damaged when exposed to spider mites and mealybugs.

-Diseases like fluoride toxicity and leaf spots make the fresh, vibrant leaves of the plant dull and dark, stained with yellow, brown leaf spots and brown tips of the leaves.
+Diseases like fluoride toxicity and leaf spots make the fresh, vibrant leaves of the plant dull and dark, stained with yellow and brown leaf spots and brown leaf tips.

 Dracaena Lemon Lime Uses

 According to NASA, dracaena plants play a vital role in air purification.